The Beverly Hills Hotel: The glamour years

 During the 1930s, the Beverly Hills Hotel became increasingly popular with Hollywood film stars.
-Fred Astaire took a shine to the hotel and enjoyed reading the Daily Variety and the Hollywood Reporter by the pool.
+Fred Astaire took a shine to the hotel and enjoyed reading Daily Variety and The Hollywood Reporter by the pool.
 Cesar Romero and Carole Lombard were pictured together at the hotel in 1937.
 In 1938, the Sand and Pool Club was established at the hotel.
 It proved extremely popular, with white sand imported from Arizona, which made the pool area look like a beach.
 The following year, it began hosting fashion shows sponsored by local department stores, such as Bullock's Wilshire.
 In 1940, one of the hotel's long-time patrons, Marlene Dietrich, was instrumental in bringing about a change in policy in the Polo Lounge, which had made it compulsory for women to don skirts, which she refused to wear.

-In 1941, Hernando Courtright, the vice president of the Bank of America, purchased the hotel with friends.
+In 1941, Hernando Courtright, a vice president of the Bank of America, purchased the hotel with friends.
 Irene Dunne, Loretta Young, and Harry Warner also became owners of the hotel as a result of their investment with Courtright.
 Courtright established the Polo Lounge "in honor of a celebrity band of polo players who toasted victories at the restaurant after matches in the bean fields".
 In 1942, Howard Hughes bought up half a dozen of the bungalows and lived there on several occasions throughout the decades.
 The hotel accommodated his eccentricities, including his request for "roast beef sandwiches delivered to a nook in a tree".
 The Beverly Hills Hotel underwent significant renovation in the late forties when the porte cochere was expanded and painted in stripes.
 In 1947, Courtright opened the Crystal Room and the Lanai Restaurant, later called The Coterie.
 The building was first painted its famous pink color in 1948 to match the country club style of the period, and it became known as "the Pink Palace".
 The following year, architect Paul Williams added the Crescent Wing.
 The Fountain Coffee Shop also opened at this time.